teemukostamo/polluters_api/README.md

 - To build a Docker image of the application, run `docker build -t polluters_api .` in the root directory.
 - To run the container, run `docker run -p 4000:4000 polluters_api`

+## CI/CD

+The app uses Github Actions for CI/CD.
+Jobs in the pipeline include running ESLint, tests, pushing the app to Heroku and bumping up the version number.
+The use of GitHub is required for the pipeline.
+To remove automatic deployment, delete the `deployment` job from `.github/workflows/pipeline.yml`.

+## Deployment

+To deploy to Heroku, create a Heroku app and add it as a remote.
+Run the following commands to set Heroku environment variables:

+- `heroku config:set PORT=4000`
+- `heroku config:set DATABASE_NAME=database.db`

+To keep automatic deployment in the CI/CD pipeline, add your Heroku API key to your GitHub repository secrets.
+Heroku API key is found on Heroku dashboard at `Account settings -> API key`.

 # Improvements / Further development